kutec/kutec-content/reactjs/React - Setting up local development environment.md

 Let's begin now.

 To start with any development project, we need to setup a development enviorment.
-Nowa
+Nowadays there are many online IDE where you can setup project with no efforts but I personally found them suitable for POC or small projects.

 ## Reactjs - Local Development Environment